 That's why, beer in hand and mind in the sky, I started thinking about digital photography in a serious way.

 I guess I've always liked cameras.
-For my high school graduation my parents gave me a Canon SureShot 35mm which I loved and promptly lost.
+At high school graduation my parents gave me a Canon SureShot Ace which I loved and promptly lost.
 After college I bought myself a Nikon Pronea S which I loved and promptly broke.
 At the moment I had a tiny compact digital Sony CyberShot, waterproof, which I loved and took underwater video snorkeling with manta rays and took pictures from the pool, from inside the pool.

 Even with a small cheap camera you can take fantastic pictures and maybe in this case I threw off the camera's white balance by accident, but I like the result.

 My background in astronomy gave me a bit of a head start on your average beginner camera enthusiast, I'll admit.
 It helps that I already knew the geometry of optics, how light of different wavelengths travels through different glass at different speeds, what photons do when they strike a photodiode, and more or less what a Fourier transform is (something you do on a computer).
 I tried and failed to get through Richard Feynman's Nobel prize-winning Quantum Electrodynamics explaining the details of how light and matter interact on a subatomic level.
 I don't know everything but I know a Feynman diagram when I see one.
 I know light slows down when traveling through glass and that causes refraction.
 I know about ray tracing and wave guides.
 I know about diffraction and the camera obscura.
 And I know photon energy is a function of frequency.
 And frequency, wavelength, and color all essentially describe the same thing.